Numerics

 Tracking of a robot in 3d

-Input: correlated landmarks in 3d
+Input: correlated landmarks in 3d (with noise in the measurements)

 Output: in this example, the robot is free to rotate, but can translate only along the first axis

 In the paper, Meshless Deformations Based on Shape Matching by M. Mueller, B. Heidelberger, M. Teschner, M. Gross an optimal rotation is found via the polar decomposition of a matrix.
-This motivated me to make a tracking algorithm using the Campbell-Baker-Hausdorff series in the context of homogeneous manifolds.
+This motivated me to make a tracking algorithm using the Campbell-Baker-Hausdorff series in the more general context of homogeneous manifolds.

 If everything seems under control,